osmosis-labs/osmosis/x/concentrated-liquidity/types/keyspace.md

 We break this up into parts, the multi-component keys, and the single component keys that don't really have concern.

 TODO: How do we train AI tools to do more of this for us, instead if it being manual
+- Maybe not worth doing since collections / ORM should delete this code for us.

 ## multi-component keys